 - extra virgin olive oil for pan frying

-- Combine all ingredients (except olive oil) in a medium bowl and mash together.
+- Combine all ingredients except panko breadcrumbs and olive oil in a medium bowl and mash together.

 - Form into small patties, place on a plate and refrigerate for 15 minutes.